 - Return of the View Mode: I still miss this button on my X-E2.
 Glad to see it return.

 - D-pad: Here’s where things get ugly for me.
-I can sort of understand why, but the buttons on the the D-pad are pretty bad.
+I can sort of understand the reason why, but the buttons on the the D-pad are pretty bad.
 They’re small, squishy, soft, and can take multiple tries to press.
 The top and bottom buttons are a little better than the left and right, but none are good.
-The reason they’re like this is because when you grip the camera tight, the part of your hand where the palm meets the thumb presses right up against it.
-This would easily result in accidental button presses.
+I can only surmise the reason they’re like this is because when you grip the camera tight, the part of your hand where the palm meets the thumb presses right up against it.
+This could easily result in accidental button presses.
 I don’t know what the answer is, and Fujifilm have definitely chosen the lesser of the two evils here, but these buttons just aren’t great and they’ll be used often.
 The middle MENU/OK button is butter than the surrounding buttons, but it too isn’t great.
 Compared to the X-E cameras, the X-T1’s D-pad isn’t even in the same league.
+UPDATE: This issue has largely been resolved.

 - Other Buttons: All the other buttons are significantly more pleasing to use.
 The only usability problem I’ve run into is on all of Fujifilm’s other bodies, the white text is usually directly on the button.
 I’ve become so accustomed to pressing where the writing is that I’ve found myself poking the “DISP/BACK” text a number of times and then had to feel around for the actual button, particularly in dimly lit shooting conditions.
 This is something I’ll surely get used to, but from a consistency point of view, it isn’t.
 The front Fn button is perfectly placed, but the “Wi-Fi” button is terrible.
 The position of “Focus Assist” and the “Q” button make perfect sense.
 Overall though, the buttons are kind of all over the place.
 The “Record” button is well placed, just as the Fn buttons that appeared in it’s place were before it.
 It would be great if the Record button was also configurable.
 I’d prefer not to have recording set as an option, and I’ve already accidentally recorded a bunch of half-second videos.